 Ancient Nordic stories tell the tale of a giant serpent named Jörmungandr who guards Midgard, or the Earth.
 Legend has it that the Norse god Loki had three children, the goddess Hel, the wolf Fenrir, and the serpent Jörmungandr.

 Under the sea, Jörmungandr grows so large, that he is soon able to surround the Earth and grab his own tail.32 Thus, the ouroboros symbol is commonly seen in Nordic artifacts as it is in those of ancient Egypt.

 Serpent Meaning in the Bible

 Snake meanings in ancient Judeo-Christian beliefs were mixed, however, they were mostly negative.
 In early Hebrew culture, snakes were symbols of fertility, healing, and divination.33 But that’s about the extent of positive symbolism for snakes.

 In the Book of Exodus, Moses’ staff turns into a serpent.
 Biblical scholars surmise that because the snake was a symbol of the pharaohs’ sovereignty over ancient Egypt, God was showing Moses that he held an even higher sovereignty than that of the pharaohs.34

 By the 5th century, snakes had still not redeemed their reputation in the Christian world.
-The story of St. Patrick ridding Ireland of snakes (which, as noted earlier, were never there in the first place) was a symbol for Christianity driving Paganism out of the Emerald Isle.
+The story of St. Patrick ridding Ireland of snakes (which, as noted earlier, were never there in the first place) was a symbol of Christianity driving Paganism out of the Emerald Isle.

 The Qur’an also shares the story of Moses throwing down his staff and seeing it turn into a serpent.
 Yet, in other Islamic stories, snakes weren’t viewed negatively.
 According to some tales, if you find a snake in your home, you must first try to persuade him to leave instead of outright killing him.
 The reason is that the snake might very well be a jinn, or genie, in disguise.35